oshara/nopCommerce-Automation/README.md

 - Sub Menu Navigation
 1. Computers
-   (i).
-Verify the user can navigate to the Desktops page (ii).
-Verify the user can navigate to the Notebooks page (iii).
-Verify the user can navigate to the Software page
+   -  Verify the user can navigate to the Desktops page
+   -  Verify the user can navigate to the Notebooks page
+   -  Verify the user can navigate to the Software page

 2. Electronics
    (i).
 Verify the user can navigate to the Camera & Photo page